Cagridascan/FaceDetectionLandmarks/README.md

 -Example of the hand and face landmarks
 <br>
 <br>
-create_data.py for create data from camera
+create_data.py is used to create data from camera and save in the datasets file
   </div>